 I remember one of my favorite memories in middle school was taking a field trip to a place called Enterprise Village where we were assigned a job and salary and we simulated adult financial responsibilities like paying mortgages and buying cars.
+Basic finance for kids.
 Beyond that though, financial education wasn’t necessarily a big part of my upbringing (and my financial flippancy today is a result of that).

 Darrah Brustein, founder of Finance Whiz Kids, wants to change that by creatively teaching kids about the value of money.
 We caught up with Darrah to talk about finance for kids, startup inspiration, relieving stress, and being a global citizen.